Zhejiang University: Library system

 The library system has a total library collection of more than 7.9 million volumes, which is one of China's largest academic collections.
 The system has 6 branch libraries, namely Yuquan Campus Library, Basic Library of Zijingang Campus, Library of Agriculture and Medicine of Zijingang Campus, Library of Ancient Books of Zijingang Campus, Xixi Campus Library and Hujiachi Campus Library, plus 3 branch libraries within different colleges, namely Guanghua Law School Library, International Campus Library, Ocean College Library.
 Zijingang Campus is the only campus to have three library.
 One can reserve a book at any library for collection of a book that may belong to another library in the system.

 Rankings and reputation

 General rankings

-Globally, ZJU is #24 globally (#3 in Asia) in the Academic Ranking of World Universities 2025, #44 in QS World University Rankings 2024, #39 in the Times Higher Education (THE) World University Rankings 2026, and #45 in the USNWR 2025–2026.'
+Globally, ZJU is #24 globally (#3 in Asia & Oceania) in the Academic Ranking of World Universities 2025, #44 in QS World University Rankings 2024, #39 in the Times Higher Education (THE) World University Rankings 2026, and #35 in the USNWR 2026–2027.'

 ZJU was #33 worldwide (#5 in Asia and # 3 in China) in terms of aggregate performance across THE, QS, and, ARWU in 2024.

 ZJU was #50 worldwide (#7 in Asia) in the Times Higher Education World Reputation Rankings.